Problem trying to download very large data sets

 to wait a number of minutes to download a 50 MB data file.

-#6 Updated by Dan Higgins over 17 years ago
+#6 Updated by Dan Higgins almost 18 years ago

 Some further investigation seems to confirm that we have a 'thread' problem in

 the HTTPClient package.
 Downloading a large data package seemed to hang at

 different places during the download.
 It finally occurred to me that this might